 Anger can be an intense emotion making many individuals afraid of their anger or view it as inappropriate.
 When anger is misdirected, it can lead to poor decisions, interfere with relationships and can do harm to others.
 However, like all emotions, anger has a purpose.
-Anger serves to protect us.
+It serves to protect us.
 When channeled correctly, anger is a natural and healthy response to anything that is a threat to our emotional, mental and physical security.

 The effects of anger on the body